hyperledger/besu-docs/docs/Concepts/Permissioning/Plugin-Permissioning.md

 ## Message permissioning

 Use message permissioning to propagate different types of devP2P messages to particular nodes.
-For example, this can be used to prevent pending transactions from being forward to other nodes.
+For example, this can be used to prevent pending transactions from being forwarded to other nodes.

 ## Registering your plugin

-To implement permissioning in your plugin, implement the `PermissioningService` interface and register your providers.
+To enable permissioning in your plugin, implement the `PermissioningService` interface and register your providers.

 ```java
 @AutoService(BesuPlugin.class)